bhargav-krishna-rbk/M1_Application_Ticket_booking/1_Requirements/README.md

 .
 User will able to get travel information when user select an particular city .
 Search for hotels and events

+## RESEARCH
+  this project aims to simplify the task of mainiaining records of the Employee Presence Monitoring System.
+To develop an well-designed database to store employee information.
+The objective of this project is to provide a comprehensive approach towards the management of employee information.
 # SWOT ANALYSIS
  ## STRENGTH